 - Safe operating range

-- Effect of speedThe image below displays a typical pump curve out of a pump catalog which has been selected to meet a 350 gallons per minute design requirement.
+The image below illustrates a typical centrifugal pump curve out of a pump catalog.
+This has been selected to meet a 350 gallons per minute design requirement.

 We will begin with head calculation, referring to Figure 2 below.

-If the pump is acting as a system booster pump or has a flooded suction, then any positive suction pressure would be subtracted from the static head.
+If the pump is acting as a system booster or has a flooded suction, then any positive suction pressure would be subtracted from the static head.
 Velocity head, V2/2g, which would be factored into axial flow pump head calculations with high flow rates and very low heads, is neglected as insignificant in these kinds of applications.

-Centrifugal Pump Curve – System Head Curve
+Pump Efficiency Centrifugal Pump Curve: System Head Curve

 |GPM||STATIC HEAD||FRICTION LOSS NEW PIPE||FRICTION LOSS OLD PIPE||TOTAL HEAD NEW||TOTAL HEAD OLD||PUMP EFFICIENCY||HP|

-Determine Pumping Range
+Pump Range Determine Pumping Range

 Referring to Figure 3, plotting the old pipe/new pipe intersection points on the centrifugal pump curve shows that we can expect a range of 350 gpm to 425 gpm.
 Heads at the two points will be 204’ and 175’ respectively.
 In order to make a driver selection, HP calculation at 350 gpm @204’ TH @ 67% efficiency = 26.9 HP.
 For the 425 gpm @ 175’ TH @ 57% efficiency = 33 HP.

-Even though the 350 gpm at 204’ TH may have been specified as a conservative measure, examination of the pump curve has disclosed a range of possible operating points so that selection of a 40 HP driver would be consistent with a conservative approach.
+Even though the 350 gpm at 204’ TH may have been specified as a conservative measure, further examination of the centrifugal pump curve has disclosed a range of possible operating points so that selection of a 40 HP driver would be consistent with a conservative approach.

-Referring back to figure 1, the curve at the bottom is an NPSH required curve, referring to Net Positive Suction Head which is a property for this particular pump design.
+Referring back to Figure 1, the curve at the bottom is an NPSH required curve, referring to Net Positive Suction Head, which is a property for this particular pump design.
 It is stated as absolute pressure in feet of liquid pumped.
 The centrifugal pump curve tells us that the NPSH required at 425 gpm = 20’.
 If the vapor pressure of the liquid is less than 1 atmosphere minus the NPSH required, it will be a suitable application.
 Using 30’ = 1 atmosphere to be conservative, this pump will handle any liquid at 425 gpm which has a vapor pressure less than 10’.
 With regard to water, that would be any temperature less than 193 degrees F.

-A centrifugal pump operating in a range with insufficient suction head, perhaps due to high liquid vapor pressure or a unit with a NPSH required greater than the system can support will experience cavitation.
+A centrifugal pump operating in a range with insufficient suction head, perhaps due to high liquid vapor pressure or a unit with an NPSH required greater than the system can support will experience cavitation.
 Under these conditions, vapor bubbles form at the pump suction and implode when the pressure builds as it moves out through the impeller.

-This implosion generates enough force that, left in continuous operation, will erode the impeller to the extent that a hole will be gouged out of the impeller vane.
+This implosion generates enough force that, when left in continuous operation, will erode the impeller to the extent that a hole will be gouged out of the impeller vane.
 Cavitation is easy to detect because the pump sounds like it is pumping gravel.

-Operation At or Near Shut-Off
+Centrifugal Pump Operations Operation At or Near Shut-Off

-Centrifugal Pump Speed
+Speed Centrifugal Pump Speed

 |3600 RPM PERFORMANCE||3000 RPM PERFORMANCE|

-Most, if not all, published centrifugal pump curves are based upon the water with a specific gravity of 1.0.
+Most, if not all, published centrifugal pump curves are based upon water with a specific gravity of 1.0.
 Because these curves are plotted in feet of liquid pumped as opposed to psi, the shape of the centrifugal pump curve and the head and capacity values are valid for the liquid of any specific gravity.
 Obviously, HP values must be adjusted for the specific gravity and vapor pressures examined to be consistent with NPSH requirement of the pump.